The average weight for men and women depends on several factors, including their age and height.

 A high BMI can also be an indication of a person being lean or muscular, such as in the case of an athlete.
 That’s because muscle is much denser than body fat.

 BMI can also undervalue body fat in older people or those who have bone mass or lost muscle.
+Use a BMI calculator to know your BMI.

 Ideal Waist-To-Hip Ratio: